Paradeluxe/Praditor/README_zh.md

 Too large **_Threshold_** can end up in the middle of that "slope" (which is something you don't want).
 If that's the case, it can sound really weird, like a burst, rather than gradually smooth in.

 ## KernelSize, KernelFrm%
-After reference area and threshold are set, Praditor will begin scan frame by frame (starting from the frame right next to ref area).
+After reference area and threshold are set, Praditor will (1) set up a starting frame (2) begin scan frame by frame (starting from the frame right next to ref area).
+It will repeat this process until the valid starting frame (i.e., onset) is found.

-Usually we would compare the value (abs 1st derivative) with threshold.
-If it surpasses, we call it _valid_; if not, then _invalid_.
+Usually we would compare the value (absolute 1st derivative) with threshold.
+If it surpasses, we call it **valid**; if not, then **invalid**.
 But, Praditor does it a little bit differently, using **kernel smoothing**.
-Praditor would borrow information from later frames, like setting up a window (kernel) with a length, **_KernelSize_**,
+Praditor would borrow information from later frames, like setting up a window (kernel) with a length, **_KernelSize_**.

 ![kernel.png](instructions/kernel.png)